How to Escalate an EU Consumer Complaint to Small Claims Court

 - The seller appealed or contested the ADR outcome

-- You want a formal judgment with legal enforcement power across EU borders
+- You want a formal judgment with legal enforcement power

 The EU Small Claims Procedure